IRS Forms

 Key Takeaways

-• Form 8853 reports Archer MSA and Medicare Advantage MSA contributions, deductions, and distributions, plus taxable long‑term care insurance and accelerated death benefits.
+• Form 8853 reports Archer MSA contributions and deductions, Archer MSA and Medicare Advantage MSA distributions, plus taxable long‑term care insurance and accelerated death benefits.
 Attach it to your Form 1040, 1040‑SR, or 1040‑NR for the year of the activity.

 • If you or your spouse contributed to an Archer MSA, received Archer MSA or Medicare Advantage MSA distributions, acquired an MSA due to death, or received LTC or accelerated death benefits, you must file Form 8853.
 Joint filers may need separate statements for each spouse.